olus2000/PendriveForth/README.rst

 The """intended""" way to run PendriveForth is by burning it on a USB stick and booting directly.
 My legal team advises me not to recommend this, as I am not experienced in osdev or assembly and my code may break something on the machine you boot it from.
-If you want to nevertheless try it you should first identify the disk you want to burn the image into with ``lsblk`` or similar tool.
+If you want to try anyway it you should first identify the disk you want to burn the image into with ``lsblk`` or similar tool.
 Then go into the repository folder and run::

   make